AyraStelmaszewski/simple-network/README.md

 </p>

 4) Configure interconnectivity between hosts
- 	> Ping PCs to proove the interconnectivity between them.
-  > If it's your first ping, it can take fews minutes to respond.
+ 	> Ping PCs to proove the interconnectivity between them,  if it's your first ping, it can take fews minutes to respond.
 <p align="center">
   <img style="width100%" src="./assets/asset" />
 </p>